Hey-

 SPRING QUARTER is over!!
 Long live summer.
 I am teaching this summer.

-he recent grads of SCAD and anywhere else.
+Good luck to all the recent grads of SCAD and anywhere else.

 Tom